 - I Was Young and Needed the Money: Almost quoted, word by word, as the reason Norman accepted the request to write "Project ULF"—a research report regarding the potential for first contact and the creation of a proper contact team plus the potential psychological impact and how it would influence everything.
-Norman keeps thinking of the project as "a joke" (which he did in fact do his due diligence, doing a fair amount of research and writing his report in full professional earnest, but still ultimately considered the whole thing a joke), enjoys the house that the report paid for, and is pretty much near-horrified when he finds out that the Navy has been using it as gospel since they found the ship.
+Norman keeps thinking of the project as "a joke" (he did in fact do his due diligence, doing a fair amount of research and writing his report in full professional earnest, but still ultimately considered the whole thing a joke), enjoys the house that the report paid for, and is near-horrified when he finds out that the Navy has been using it as gospel since they found the ship.

 - Japan Takes Over the World: The novel heavily implies a very heavy influence between the West and Japan in the time-lost spacecraft's own prior time line, which would be the future for the world at present in the book.
 Crichton would more fully explore this theme in his novel Rising Sun.

-- Just Ignore It: At the end of both the novel and the film, in order to get rid of the destructive abilities the namesake Sphere had given them, the protagonists agree to use their power to make themselves forget about the Sphere and all of their activities involving it.
+- Just Ignore It: At the end of both the novel and the film, in order to get rid of the destructive abilities the namesake Sphere had given them, the main characters agree to use their power to make themselves forget about the Sphere and all of their activities involving it.
 In the original novel, at least, this works because the Sphere, by its own admission, didn't grant them these abilities — they already had them, as do all human beings, but it took the Sphere to alter their awareness so they could use them.
 Yeah, it's kind of a weird book.

 - The Killer in Me: Not even Harry is aware that "Jerry" is an aspect of him — the monsters who kill the others are all effectively "Monsters from the Id."
 One of the main reasons so many people find this work reminiscent of Forbidden Planet.